 There’s something enticing about the synergy between seitan and polenta.
 With the addition of greens, the result is a great-looking, hearty dish.
+You’ll be using two different types greens — the hardier varieties (collard greens, kale, or chard) plus tender greens (spinach, arugula leaves, or bok choy).
+Sun-dried tomatoes or black olives give the dish bursts of briny flavor.

 The inspiration for this recipe came from a now-defunct eatery in the East Village, years and years ago when my family went from vegetarian to vegan.
 A couple of us ordered a dish combining seitan and polenta and ever since, I’ve really enjoyed this combination of equally hearty but very different flavors.